 1931London Underground map

 It is not exactly clear what inspired Harry Beck to make simple the map of the interwoven London underground railway network.
-The design of his map, however, was clearly a product of his six years as of then as an engineering draftsman at the signals office for the London Underground, which, as well, clearly influenced the mechanical aesthetic of his map.
-Although he may not have been explicitly commissioned — it is difficult to think that anyone at that time could have been commissioned to come up with such a solution, explicitly: to represent lines that criss-crossed several squares miles of central London yet also stretched across large landscapes, which had been all agricultural as of a few decades before, to reach remote villages of Middlesex; and, to fit it all onto a single map that folded neatly into a coat pocket.
+It is clear that the design of his map was a product of his six years as of then as an engineering draftsman at the signals office for the London Underground, which, as well, clearly influenced the mechanical aesthetic of his map.
+He may not have been explicitly commissioned, however, it is difficult to imagine that anyone at that time could have been commissioned to come up with such a solution, explicitly: to represent lines that criss-crossed several squares miles of central London yet also stretched across large landscapes, which had been all agricultural as of a few decades before, to reach remote villages of Middlesex; and, to fit it all onto a single map that folded neatly into a coat pocket.

-His idea was a departure from the convention of plotting physical locations.
-Instead, it skewed the scale; it ordered the stations with equidistant ordinates; it eschewed the above ground street grid.
+This idea was a departure from the convention of plotting physical locations.
+Instead, it skewed the scale.
+It ordered the stations with equidistant ordinates.
+It eschewed the above ground street grid.
 His was a diagrammatic map that showed how the stations and lines related to one another.
-Commuters were no longer able to examine the distance between, and the exact geographic layout of, stations but Beck reasoned that this was unimportant: what commuters needed was to know how to get from one station to another as efficiently as possible, and where to change between lines — all at a glance.
-Senior curator at the London Transport Museum — Anna Renton spoke of the map and of Beck at a ceremony for the 150th anniversary of the London Underground.
+Commuters were no longer able to examine the distance between, and the exact geographic layout of, stations but Beck reasoned that this was unimportant: what commuters needed was to know how to get from one station to another as efficiently as possible, and where to change between lines – all at a glance.
+Senior curator at the London Transport Museum – Anna Renton spoke of the map and of Beck at a ceremony for the 150th anniversary of the London Underground.
 “It was more a demonstration of his ingenuity,” she said, “in seeing a problem and coming up with a solution to it, rather than a response to public demand.”